edensalt/tic-tac-toe/README.md

 # 🚧 tic-tac-toe 🚧 - UNDER CONSTRUCTION
 Tic Tac Toe game for the Odin Project: JavaScript course

-- Private JS functions
+- JS factory functions, modules, and private functions
-- JS factory functions and modules
+- Styling with Tailwind
-- Vite and Tailwind
+- Set-up with Vite
 - Forms and DOM manipulation
 - JS if statements and for loops